El Afweyn: Construction by Somaliland

 Around 2010, security was stable, and the leader of the opposition Kulmiye Peace, Unity, and Development Party reportedly gave an election speech.

 In 2012, the Somaliland government dug a 350-meter well, fully funded by the central government, to provide safe drinking water to more than 1,000 households.

 Clan Struggle and Reconciliation

 El Afweyn has been the site of a prolonged conflict that started in 2015 over grazing land, scarce water resources, and disputes over political power and influence between two resident communities.

 The conflict was subsequently resolved in mid-July 2018 with the help of a Somaliland government led delegation from the Academy for Peace and Development (AFD).
 But as early as September, there was another deadly battle.

-On 23 September 2018, the road between Erigavo and El Ahweyn was opened.
+On 23 September 2018, the road between Erigavo and El Afweyn was opened.

 On 5 November 2019, a peace deal between two rival clans was announced in El Afweyn.

 On 27 May 2020, Somaliland's Ministry of Environment seized illegally logged timber in El Afweyn district and announced that the government would take control of the forest.